-Commission calculator does a very simple math for you - it calculates the percentage-based remuneration.
-As with any Omni calculators, it can calculate either way - start filling in any fields and you'll have the other ones calculated.
+Commission calculator does a very simple calculation for you - it calculates the percentage-based remuneration.
+As with any Omni calculator, it can calculate either way - start filling in any fields and the other ones will be calculated for you.
+There's nothing to worry about!
 Turn on the advanced mode and you'll see what happens to the base price when you either add or subtract the commission to/from it (depending on who covers the commission - the seller or the buyer).

 How to calculate commission